yodobrin/file-service-sample/README.md

 ### SaSToken

-Provides SaS token, based on time restriction defined in configuration.
+Provides SaS token, based on the time restriction defined in configuration.
 We created default implementation that also allows for IP restriction based on the caller IP.

 #### Get